Explore the benefits of reading to dogs

 Not only will the sight of children reading to companion dogs, Milo and Finn, be adorable, but the program at three Inner West libraries for children aged from 4 to 12 years, also has a serious side.

-"Research has shown that reading to dogs can provide children with many benefits such as emotional and social skills," Guide Dogs NSW/ACT's Pets As Therapy Coordinator, Sam O'Keeffe said.
+"Research has shown that reading to dogs can provide children with many benefits such as emotional and social skills," Guide Dogs NSW/ACT's Therapy Dogs Coordinator, Sam O'Keeffe said.

 "Reading to Dogs programs have gained popularity overseas because of the far-reaching benefits," she said.
 "When reading to a dog, some children feel that it becomes less difficult for them to be able to read aloud at school and it also encourages them to start reading more often at home, especially to their pets."